Online Resource Allocation with Convex-set Machine-Learned Advice: Introduction

 \subsection{Our Contributions and Results}

-\textbf{A New Resource Allocation Model with a Convex Uncertainty Set.} We introduce a novel online resource allocation model with machine-learned (ML) advice (Section \ref{sec:model}) that addresses the challenge of allocating $m$ identical units of a resource to arriving requests, categorized as either low-reward or high-reward.
+\textbf{A New Resource Allocation Model with a Convex Uncertainty Set.} We introduce a novel online resource allocation model with machine-learned (ML) advice (Section \ref{sec:model}) that addresses the challenge of allocating $m$ identical units of a resource to arriving requests, categorized as either low-reward or high-reward. {See extension of our algorithms to settings with more than two types in Section \ref{sec:multitype}. }

 At the onset of the allocation period, the decision-maker receives ML advice in the form of a convex uncertainty set $\region$.
 This uncertainty set characterizes the total number of high-reward or low-reward requests expected to arrive during the allocation period.
 For instance, the advice may indicate that the total number of requests falls within a specific interval while ensuring that the total number of high-reward requests remains below a certain threshold.
 Importantly, the ML advice does not provide any information regarding the order of arrivals.